 - Because I’ll be sitting cramped into an economy airline seat from, across two flights, for the next 8+ hours, as I move from NYC to Miami, Fl to Quito, Ecuador.

 - Because I believe every privileged NYer ought to spend a day in this underserved community, to understand what this world outside their precious bubble is like for the many people both and raised there.

 This summer or fall I intend to walk from one end of Newark to the next.
 26 miles squared, Newark is the second largest city in the NYC metropolitan area.
 36% live below the poverty line, and many more live near it.

 It is in this city, seven years ago, that I enrolled into the Newark Teaching Fellowship.
 Studying during evening classes to get my Elementary and Special Education teaching certification, I sought to get the education I needed to teach the students at Ivy Hill Elementary, reputably one of the worst cities in the district.
 My teaching certification wasn’t enough to keep me there as at the end of the school year, the non-tenured teachers were pink slipped.
 Although told that many of us would be rehired at the end of summer when a new budget was set for the city, I chose not to take any risks and found a job in private education.

 First Things First: Getting to the Newark-Bound Path Train

 I had to leave my cozy apartment for the past two weeks, where I’ve been kicking it with Lambeau on a petsit.

-My nightmare woke me at 5:30a, granting me plenty of time to ensure the home was in pristine shape for the owners’ return, before heading to Final Frame to drop off my belongings from that stay and packing for the Ecuador trip.
+My nightmare woke me at 5:30a, granting me plenty of time to ensure the home was in pristine shape for the owners’ return, before heading to the office to drop off my belongings from that stay and packing for the Ecuador trip.